misscyborgtech/misscyborgtech/README.md

 # 💫 About Me:

-Hi there!
 I'm Rox, a tech enthusiast with a strong foundation in quality assurance and a growing passion for fullstack web development.

+I'm currently enrolled in the Full-Stack JavaScript Techdegree at Treehouse, where I'm expanding my skills through hands-on projects and deepening my understanding of JavaScript, Node.js, and React.

-Through personal projects and continuous learning, I enjoy exploring the intersection of clean code, thoughtful design, and practical problem-solving — especially with JavaScript, Node.js, and React.
+Through personal projects and continuous learning, I enjoy exploring the intersection of clean code, thoughtful design, and practical problem-solving.

 This space is where I document what I’m building, experimenting with, and refining as I evolve technically.